-- 6.9 When the chairperson rises or speaks during a meeting of the council: - (a) any councillor then speaking or seeking to speak must cease speaking and, if standing, immediately resume their seat, and - (b) every councillor present must be silent to enable the chairperson to be heard without interruption.
+6.9 When the chairperson rises or speaks during a meeting of the Council:

+- (a) - any Councillor then speaking or seeking to speak must cease speaking and, if standing, immediately resume their seat, and every Councillor present must be silent to enable the chairperson to be heard without interruption. (b)

-7 MODES OF ADDRESS
+7. MODES OF ADDRESS

-- 7.1 If the chairperson is the mayor, they are to be addressed as 'Mr Mayor' or 'Madam Mayor'. - 7.2 Where the chairperson is not the mayor, they are to be addressed as either 'Mr Chairperson' or 'Madam Chairperson'. - 7.3 A councillor is to be addressed as 'Councillor [surname]'. - 7.4 A council officer is to be addressed by their official designation or as Mr/Ms [surname].
+- 7.1 If the chairperson is the Mayor, they are to be addressed as 'Mr Mayor' or 'Madam Mayor'. - 7.2 Where the chairperson is not the Mayor, they are to be addressed as either 'Mr Chairperson' or 'Madam Chairperson'. - 7.3 A Councillor is to be addressed as 'Councillor [surname]'. - 7.4 A Council officer is to be addressed by their official designation or as Mr/Ms [surname].

-8 ORDER OF BUSINESS FOR ORDINARY COUNCIL MEETINGS
+8. ORDER OF BUSINESS FOR ORDINARY COUNCIL MEETINGS

 - 8.1 The general order of business for an ordinary meeting of the council shall be:

-- 01 Acknowledgement of Country and Council Prayer
+- O1 Acknowledge of Country and Council Prayer

-- 02 Apologies and applications for a leave of absence by councillors
+- O2 Apologies and applications for a leave of absence or attendance by audio-visual link by Councillors

 - 03 Confirmation of minutes

 - 04 Disclosures of interests

 - 05 Mayoral minute(s)

-- 06 Inward Correspondence/Petitions
+- 06 Inward correspondence/petitions

 - 07 Reports to Council

-- 08 Delegates Reports
+- 08 Delegates reports

-- 09 Notices of motions/Questions with notice
+- 09 Notices of motions/questions with notice

 - 10 Confidential matters

 - 11 Conclusion of the meeting

-- 8.2 The order of business as fixed under clause 8.1 may be altered for a particular meeting of the council if a motion to that effect is passed at that meeting.
+- 8.2 The order of business as fixed under clause 8.1 may be altered for a particular meeting of the Council if a motion to that effect is passed at that meeting.
 Such a motion can be moved without notice.

-- 8.3 Despite clauses 10.20-10.30, only the mover of a motion referred to in clause 8.2 may speak to the motion before it is put.